Want to tell others about your experience

 At Santa Fe Animal Hospital we are committed to bringing the newest and best veterinary practices and techniques to our community.
 Our modern facility is equipped with the latest diagnostic technology, an in-house diagnostic lab and pharmacy, and state-of-the-art digital radiography.

 Dr. Brent Parker has been a veterinarian since 1988 with over twenty years of practicing in Santa Fe.
 He opened Santa Fe Animal Hospital in 2000 to address the specific needs of Santa Fe's pets and their owners.

 Holly Johnson, DVM offers alternative and integrative veterinary medicine services at Santa Fe Animal Hospital on Wednesdays.
 Dr. Johnson sees Santa Fe Animal Hospital patient referrals and her existing patients.
 Dr. Johnson has been a veterinarian since 1992 and began practicing Traditional Chinese Veterinary Medicine in 1997.
 She blends her 17 years of Western medicine experience with acupuncture, Chinese herbal medicine, food therapy, and osteopathy.
 Please call us to schedule an appointment or to learn more.
 Read more about Dr. Johnson at her website.

 Following several articles in the summer and fall, plague remains in the news.
 According to New Mexico Department of Health: "Plague is an infectious disease of animals and humans caused by a bacterium named Yersinia pestis.
 People usually get plague from the bite of a rodent flea that is carrying plague bacteria or by handling an infected animal.
 Although plague is a rare disease, about half of US cases each year occur in New Mexico."
-See links on this page to flea and heartworm prevention promotions.

 Plague Confirmed in a Dog in City of Santa Fe, August 14, 2015